unitaryfund/qrack/README.md

 ## C++ language standard

-To change the C++ language standard language with which Qrack is applied, use `-DCPP_STD=n`, where "`n`" is the two-digit standard year:
+To change the C++ language standard language with which Qrack is compiled, use `-DCPP_STD=n`, where "`n`" is the two-digit standard year:

 ```sh
 cmake -DCPP_SIM=11 ..